 To answer this question, I set out to accurately map our attack surface and then created a reporting structure for all we could see happening with a potential impact on PostNL.
 So, we did an assessment over all our entities a few years ago to determine our security maturity level.
 One of the aspects we were focussing on was attack surface management in its entirety.
 At the end of this manual exercise we compared our output to the results from Cybersprint’s platform.
 The conclusion: there really were quite a lot more assets than we thought we had.

 What did you do to tackle that challenge?

 "This is what it comes down to: no matter what third party or domain we are linked to, it can all be traced back to PostNL.
 That is what we had to map.

-"The best approach to manage our digital footprint was to automate what we were doing by hand.
+"The best approach to manage our attack surface was to automate what we were doing by hand.
 With the amount of data we were handling on a daily basis, we had to manage on exceptions.
 Whenever the automated solution detects an issue, that is when you can follow-up by hand.
 I wanted to focus on the actions we had to take based on the data the platform delivered, and develop my security strategy accordingly to move forward even faster.
-With the automated solution, we are able to see and understand how big our digital footprint actually is, and act proactively to any risk to our brand."
+With the automated solution, we are able to see and understand how big our attack surface actually is, and act proactively to any risk to our brand."